 - The critical factors impacting perceptions of manager effectiveness identified in our own data (from thousands of managers we've already helped)

 Our research and survey design started with a simple question “How would we describe an effective manager?”

 We define effective management as the ability to inspire, motivate and support direct reports to do their best work, demonstrate deep personal care and connection with employees, while also consistently achieving desired business outcomes.

 To provide managers with useful, actionable feedback, we started with Google's Project Oxygen research leveraging its thousands of hours of study, and deep analysis of what makes managers most effective at Google.
 Based on their Project Oxygen work, they identified eight rules of effective management at Google:

 - Create an inclusive team environment*, showing concern for success and well-being

 - Be a good communicator and listen to your team

-- Help employees with career development
+- Help employees with career development and discuss performance*

 - Have a clear vision and strategy for the team